heseltime/heseltime.github.io/pages/rDai.md

 #### Target

-On-target would be __just__ the final Master's exam open in the spring, to conclude with this course of studies in all but this last practical matter, maybe allowing for time for some interesting (extra-credit) courses, certainly making for a helpful financial support setup in a country where good studies progress is actually muneratively rewarded by public scholarship schemes - on a monthly basis for every month in studies, see.
-Ask me about it if you are interested in that topic, by the way!
+<div id="scholarship-hint">On-target would be only the final Master's exam open in the spring, to conclude with this course of studies in all but this last practical matter, maybe allowing for time for some interesting (extra-credit) courses, certainly making for a helpful financial support setup in a country where good studies progress is actually monetarily rewarded by public scholarship schemes - on a monthly basis for every month in studies, see.
+Ask me about it if you are interested in that topic, by the way!</div>

 #### Free Elective List